-Sleep-positioned gummy vitamins have become a go-to format for brands because they’re approachable, flavorful, and easy to take.
+Sleep-positioned gummy vitamins have become a popular choice for brands because they’re approachable, flavorful, and easy to take.
 But behind the marketing, gummies are one of the most technically demanding supplement delivery systems to manufacture well.
-The real challenge isn’t creating a great-tasting gummy on day one-it’s delivering dose accuracy, consistency, and shelf stability all the way to the end of the product’s life.
+The tricky part?
+It’s not about tasting good on day one.
+It’s about delivering dose accuracy, consistency, and shelf stability for the product’s entire lifespan.

-What rarely gets discussed is this: a gummy isn’t a static dosage form.
-It’s a semi-moist matrix that continues to change as it interacts with heat, moisture, oxygen, and even its own ingredients.
-If you’re building a sleep gummy that’s meant to scale, the winning strategy is stability-first design-not trend-first formulation.
+A gummy isn’t a static dosage form.
+It’s a semi-moist matrix that keeps changing as it interacts with heat, moisture, oxygen, and its own ingredients.
+Building a sleep gummy for scale?
+Focus on stability-first design, not trend-first formulation.

 Gummies Don’t Sit Still: Why Dose Can Drift Over Time